WEBTOON Entertainment Announces New York Comic Con 2024 Programming wi...

 Final dates, times and locations for all NYCC panels and signings will be available at https://www.newyorkcomiccon.com/.
 Stay up to date on WEBTOON and WEBTOON creators’ event appearances by following us on Twitter and Instagram.

-WEBTOON Entertainment is a leading global entertainment company and home to some of the world's largest storytelling platforms.
-As the global leader and pioneer of the mobile webcomic format, WEBTOON Entertainment has transformed comics and visual storytelling for fans and creators.
+WEBTOON is the world’s largest digital comics platform, home to some of the biggest artists, IP, and fandoms in comics.
+As the global leader and pioneer of the mobile webcomic format, WEBTOON has revolutionized the comics industry for comic fans and creators.
+Today, a diverse new generation of international comic artists have found a home on WEBTOON, where the company’s storytelling technology allows anyone to become a creator and build a global audience for their stories.

-With its CANVAS UGC platform empowering anyone to become a creator, and a growing roster of superstar WEBTOON Originals creators and series, WEBTOON Entertainment’s passionate fandoms are the new face of pop culture.
-WEBTOON adaptations are available on Netflix, Prime Video, Crunchyroll, and other screens around the world, and the company’s content partners include Discord, HYBE and DC Comics, among many others.
+With a massive catalog of incredible digital comics from rising stars on WEBTOON CANVAS platform, and a growing roster of superstar WEBTOON Originals creators, there’s something for every type of comic fan on WEBTOON.
+WEBTOON’s passionate fandoms are the new face of pop culture, and adaptations can be found on Netflix, Crunchyroll, and other screens around the world.
+The company has worked with DC Comics, Marvel Entertainment, HYBE, and many more of the world’s biggest entertainment brands.

 View source version on businesswire.com:https://www.businesswire.com/news/home/20240919569891/en/